 Lay your skirt pieces RST and sew down the sides.

 Gather your skirt using your preferred method and pin around the bottom half of your onesie.
-You can choose to baste here if desired.
-Turn your top piece inside out and pin RST around your gathered skirt and bottom half of onesie.

 It should like like this! 🙂